sabeechen/hassio-google-drive-backup/README.md

 On the first "Getting Started" page of the add-on underneath the "Authenticate with Google Drive" button is a link that lets you enter your own `Client Id` and `Client Sercet` to authenticate with Google Drive.
 You can get back to that page by going to "Actions" -> "Reauthorize Google Drive" from the add-on's web UI if you've already connected it previously.
 Instructions are also provided for those who are unfamiliar with the process, it's tedious to complete but ensures the add-on's communication is only between you and Google Drive.

-### Can I permanently save a snapshot so it doesn't get cleaned up?
+### Can I permanently save a backup so it doesn't get cleaned up?

-Select "Never Delete" from the menu next to a snapshot in the add-on's Web UI.
+Select "Never Delete" from the menu next to a backup in the add-on's Web UI.
 You can choose to keep it from being deleted in Home Assistant or Google Drive.
-When you do this, the snapshots will no longer count against the maximum number of snapshots allowed in Google Drive or Home Assistant.
+When you do this, the backups will no longer count against the maximum number of backups allowed in Google Drive or Home Assistant.
-Alternatively, you can move a snapshot in Google Drive out of the snapshot folder. the add-on will ignore any files that aren't in the snapshot folder.
-Just don't move them back in accidentally since they'll get "cleaned up" like any old snapshot after a while :)
+Alternatively, you can move a backup in Google Drive out of the backup folder. the add-on will ignore any files that aren't in the backup folder.
+Just don't move them back in accidentally since they'll get "cleaned up" like any old backup after a while :)

 ### What do I do if I've found an error?

 If the add-on runs into trouble and can't back up, you should see a big red box with the text of the error on the status webpage.
 This should include a link to pre-populate a new issue in GitHub, which I'd encourage you to do.
 Additionally, you can set the add-on config option `"verbose": true` to get information from the add-on's logs to help me with debugging.

 ### Will this fill up my Google Drive?
-Why are my snapshots so big?
+Why are my backups so big?

 You'll need to take care to ensure you don't configure this to blow up your Google Drive.
 You might want to consider:

-- If your snapshots are HUGE, it's probably because Home Assistant by default keeps a long sensor history.
+- If your backups are HUGE, it's probably because Home Assistant by default keeps a long sensor history.
 Consider setting `purge_keep_days: N` in your [recorder configuration](https://www.home-assistant.io/components/recorder/) to trim it down to something more manageable, like 1 day of history.
 - Some other add-ons are designed to manage large amounts of media.
 For example, add-ons like the Plex Media Server are designed to store media in the /share folder, and Mobile Upload folders default to a sub-folder in the addons folder.
-If you migrate all of your media to the Home Assistant folder structure and you don't exclude it from the backup, you _could easily chew up your entire Google Drive space in a single snapshot_.
+If you migrate all of your media to the Home Assistant folder structure and you don't exclude it from the backup, you _could easily chew up your entire Google Drive space in a single backup_.
 - If you use the Google Drive Desktop sync client, you'll probably want to tell it not to sync this folder (it's available in the options).

-### I want my snapshots to sync to my Desktop computer too
+### I want my backups to sync to my Desktop computer too

 That's not a question but you can use [Google Drive Backup & Sync]([https://www.google.com/drive/download/) to download anything in your Google Drive to your desktop/laptop automatically.

-### I configured this to only keep 4 snapshots in Drive and Home Assistant, but sometimes I can see there are 5?
+### I configured this to only keep 4 backups in Drive and Home Assistant, but sometimes I can see there are 5?

-The add-on will only delete an old snapshot if a new one exists to replace it, so it will create a 5th one before deleting the first.
-This is a reliability/disk usage compromise that favors reliability because otherwise, it would have to delete an old snapshot (leaving only 3) before it could guarantee the 4th one exists.
+The add-on will only delete an old backup if a new one exists to replace it, so it will create a 5th one before deleting the first.
+This is a reliability/disk usage compromise that favors reliability because otherwise, it would have to delete an old backup (leaving only 3) before it could guarantee the 4th one exists.

-### Can I exclude specific sub-folders from my snapshot?
+### Can I exclude specific sub-folders from my backup?

-The add-on uses the supervisor to create snapshots, and the supervisor only permits you to include or exclude the 5 main folders (home assistant configuration, share, SSL, media, and local add-ons).
-Excluding specific subfolders, or only including specific subfolders from a snapshot isn't possible today.
+The add-on uses the supervisor to create backups, and the supervisor only permits you to include or exclude the 5 main folders (home assistant configuration, share, SSL, media, and local add-ons).
+Excluding specific subfolders, or only including specific subfolders from a backup isn't possible today.